 In a simple model of an open economy with a fixed exchange rate and perfect capital mobility, monetary policy is ultimately ineffective, as attempts by the central bank to increase (decrease) the domestic money supply are eventually frustrated by capital outflows (inflows).
 However, Barbados had some degree of autonomy in monetary policy during the stabilisation programme given the existence of capital controls along with its fixed exchange rate regime.
-Nonetheless, the general focus of monetary policy, rather than taking center stage, was to complement fiscal policy by keeping a lid on central bank credit to the public sector.
+Nonetheless, the general focus of monetary policy, rather than taking centre stage, was to complement fiscal policy by keeping a lid on central bank credit to the public sector.
 Also, in keeping with the market-oriented spirit of reform, credit and interest rate restrictions to the private sector were lowered.

-Since its inception in 1972, the Central Bank of Barbados primarily used credit and interest controls as well as liquidity requirements on bank deposits (made up of unremunerated cash reserves to be held at the central bank and the rest to be held in eligible government instruments).
-In the adjustment programme in the early 1990s, limits were put on central bank credit to the public sector, while, to slow private sector credit, the liquid assets requirement and minimum deposits rates were raised, and the ceiling on loans rates removed.
-To discourage commercial bank borrowing from the central bank, the discount rate was increased, together with the penalty interest on reserves deficiencies.
-A plan to phase out a number of direct controls was started and in a few years all selective credit controls had been removed, leaving a minimum deposit rate (4 and later 5 percent), and a liquidity requirement of 29 percent of bank deposits, of which 6 percent must be in cash.
-This was subsequently lowered to 25 percent.
-Occasionally, the central bank moved government deposits out of the commercial banks and also sold treasury bills to tighten liquidity conditions.
+Since its inception in 1972, the Central Bank of Barbados primarily used credit and interest controls as well as liquidity requirements on bank deposits (made up of unremunerated cash reserves to be held at the Central Bank and the rest to be held in eligible government instruments).
+In the adjustment programme in the early 1990s, limits were put on central bank credit to the public sector, while, to slow private sector credit, the liquid assets requirement and minimum deposit rates were raised, and the ceiling on loan rates removed.
+To discourage commercial bank borrowing from the Central Bank, the discount rate was increased, together with the penalty interest on reserve deficiencies.
+A plan to phase out a number of direct controls was started and in a few years all selective credit controls had been removed, leaving a minimum deposit rate (four and later five per cent), and a liquidity requirement of 29 per cent of bank deposits, of which six per cent must be in cash.
+This was subsequently lowered to 25 per cent.
+Occasionally, the Central Bank moved government deposits out of the commercial banks and also sold treasury bills to tighten liquidity conditions.

 Barbados did not experience a full-fledged banking system crisis but needed to address problems arising from the weak performance of state banks that caused a fiscal drain.
 In particular, the government-owned Barbados National Bank (BNB) was overexposed to a depressed sugar sector while the Barbados Development Bank (BDB) was burdened by non-performing loans to small hotels.
-The government issued bonds to restructure the sugar industry debt, engaged in an internal reorganisation exercise and later capitalised the BNB.
+The government issued bonds to restructure the sugar industry debt, engaged in an internal re-organisation exercise and later capitalised the BNB.
 The BDB was eventually closed.
 In a relatively calm financial environment, new legislation was put in place in 1997, strengthening the supervisory powers of the Central Bank, and including prudential regulations along the lines of the Basel Accord.